zcorpan/html-parser-book/manuscript/preface.md

 ## About the author

-Simon started contributing to the WHATWG in 2005, worked at Opera Software on Quality Assurance and web standards between 2007 and 2017, and currently works with web standards and web platform testing at [Bocoup](https://bocoup.com/).
+Simon started contributing to the WHATWG in 2005, worked at Opera Software between 2007 and 2017, then at Bocoup between 2017 and 2022, and is currently working at Mozilla as a Web Standards Engineer.
 He contributed to the design of some aspects of the HTML parser specification, such as how SVG in HTML works and finding a web-compatible way to tokenize `script` elements.
 He edited the specification for the `picture` element from 2014 onwards and is currently an editor of the WHATWG [HTML standard](https://html.spec.whatwg.org/) and the WHATWG [Quirks Mode standard](https://quirks.spec.whatwg.org/).
-His Twitter handle is [@zcorpan](https://twitter.com/zcorpan).
+He is [@zcorpan](https://x.com/zcorpan) on X and [@zcorpan@mastodon.social](https://mastodon.social/@zcorpan) in the fediverse.

 ## Acknowledgements

-Thanks to Mathias Bynens for suggesting the platypus for the front cover (I asked on Twitter "If the HTML parser were an animal, what would it be?").
+Thanks to Mathias Bynens for suggesting the platypus for the front cover (I asked on X "If the HTML parser were an animal, what would it be?").

 The [platypus sketch](https://en.wikipedia.org/wiki/File:Platypus_sketch_by_Hmich176.gif) on the front cover is from Wikipedia, by Hmich176, with the following licenses: